SchneiderCode/New_User_Async_Training/new_user.md

 ---

-Request 1 A100 GPU (MIG Slice) with 10 CPU cores for 30 minutes on the atesting_a100 partition. atesting_a100 is one of the GPU testing partitions which provide access to limited GPU resources for the purpose of verifying GPU workflows and building GPU-accelerated applications.
+Request 1 A100 GPU (MIG Slice) with 10 CPU cores for 30 minutes on the a100 partition.
+The a100 partition includes a set of GPUs dedicated to testing and compiling GPU-accelerated workflows.
+The script below will request one of the GPU MIG slices in the gpu-testing QoS.

 ```
-sinteractive --partition=atesting_a100 --gres=gpu:1 --ntasks=10 --nodes=1 --qos=testing --time=00:30:00
+sinteractive --partition=a100 --gres=gpu:a100_3g.20gb:1 --ntasks=10 --nodes=1 --qos=gpu-testing --time=00:30:00
 ```